Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_view_grant

-Each grant resource is unique
+snowflake_view_grant are unique for a given snowflake_view

 #### properties